pulumi/docs/content/docs/reference/pkg/azure-nextgen/resources/tagatscope.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const tagAtScope = new azure_nextgen.resources.latest.TagAtScope("tagAtScope", {
+const tagAtScope = new azure_nextgen.resources.TagAtScope("tagAtScope", {
     properties: {
         tags: {
             tagKey1: "tag-value-1",